CharScream/ThreatFinder/README.md

 # TeamBreaker
-Finds flaw in Pokemon team based on Smogon analysis
+Tells user if their ubers team has a glaring weakness according to smogon analysis